-Kinesilogy test will let you Know which Bach Flower Remedies is the most suitable for you.
+A Kinesiology test will let you know which Bach Flower Remedies are the most suitable for you

 Bach had three key insights:

 he observed that people were of a number of different types, according to their outlook on life and personality (just as in homeopathy we have the great constitutional polycrests such as Pulsatilla, Nux vomica and others).

 he developed his intuitive sensitivity to the point where he was able to experience an emotional state, and then find the support from nature (in the form of an essence from the appropriate flower) that resolved this state.